Jute Rugs for Indian Homes — Benefits, Styles & Care Tips

 Are jute rugs durable?

-Yes — jute has exceptional tensile strength (approximately 1,500 MPa) for a natural plant fibre.
+Yes — jute has exceptional tensile strength (approximately 200–700 MPa (depending on fibre grade)) for a natural plant fibre.
 In a normal-traffic living room or dining room, a quality jute rug will last 8–12 years with proper care.

 What is the price of jute rugs in India?